EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 To change the order of the custom tabs use the up and down arrows to the right of the Tab Title.

 = How do saved tabs work? =
-Saved tabs are tabs (title & content) that you can define in one central location (the settings page) and then apply to as many products you would like.
+Saved tabs are tabs you can create under the Custom Product Tabs for WooCommerce settings page and then add to as many products you would like.
 If you update the tab from the settings page, the changes will take effect for all products using that tab.

 = How do I add saved tabs? =
-To add a saved tab, go to the 'Custom Product Tabs for WooCommerce' page found in the Settings menu and click the "Add Tab" button.
+To add a saved tab, go to the 'Custom Product Tabs for WooCommerce' page found under the Settings menu and click the "Add Tab" button.

 = How do I apply a saved tab? =
 To apply a saved tab to a product, go to the custom tabs section on the edit product screen, click the 'Apply a Saved Tab' button above the tab, and choose which tab you would like to apply.